enisgjini/weather-app/README.md

 ## Description

-This weather app is perfect for those who want to check the weather conditions in their area or any other location.
-The app uses data from OpenWeatherMap API to provide accurate and up-to-date information.
-It is easy to use and perfect for those who want to stay informed about the weather conditions.
+Enis Gjini's Weather App is a programming application that interfaces with the OpenWeatherMap API to provide accurate weather data for locations around the world.
+The app features a clean and intuitive UI that makes it easy to view current weather conditions, as well as forecasted weather for up to 7 days in the future.
+Users can also search for specific locations to get detailed weather information.

 ## Screenshots